opensearch-project/documentation-website/_opensearch/query-dsl/full-text.md

 ### Match phrase prefix

 Use the `match_phrase_prefix` query type to specify a sequence of terms with a specified prefix.
 The documents that contain the phrase you specify will be returned.
-The last term in the phrase is partially provided as a prefix, so any documents that contain phrases that begin with the prefix for the last term will be returned.
+The last partial term in the phrase is interpreted as a prefix, so any documents that contain phrases that begin with the phrase and prefix on the last term will be returned.

 Similar to [match phrase](#match-phrase), but creates a [prefix query](https://lucene.apache.org/core/8_9_0/core/org/apache/lucene/search/PrefixQuery.html) out of the last term in the query string.